isaacnmm/pestpolicy-hugo2XX/content/posts/best-boat-bottom-paint-for-speed/index.md

 ###  [5.
 Inter-lux Micron Extra anti-fouling paint](https://www.amazon.com/dp/B000XBBGCC/?tag=p-policy-20)

-Featuring the revolutionary Biolux Technology, this paint can protect your boats hull from slime and algae and [barnacle growth](https://www.floridamuseum. ufl. edu/science/five-facts-barnacles/) in both salty and freshwater environments.
+Featuring the revolutionary Biolux Technology, this paint can protect your boats hull from slime and algae and [barnacle growth](https://www.floridamuseum.ufl.edu/science/five-facts-barnacles/)in both salty and freshwater environments.

 Its highly efficient polishing finish improves fuel efficiency while reducing drag to keep you ahead of your racing competitors.
 For its price, you get excellent value without blowing your budget.
 The Micron-Extra pain retains its anti-fouling properties when the boat is not in use, hence allowing you to relaunch without the need for repainting.
 The smooth paint offers excellent performance and versatility for a professional boat finish.